Your home’s water safety depends on properly functioning backflow prevention devices. When was the last time you had yours tested?

 The whole process usually takes about 30 minutes to an hour.
 It’s not a huge time investment, but it’s crucial for keeping your water safe.

-DIY vs. Professional Testing: Which is Better?
+DIY vs. Professional Testing: Which Is Better?

 You might be tempted to test your backflow preventer yourself.
 After all, how hard can it be?
 Well, there are a few reasons why professional testing is usually the better choice: